 2. Go outside as much as you can

-Obviously, local rules might make this hard – but you should try and leave the house as much as you’re allowed to.
+Even when you’re wfh, try and leave the house as much as you can.
 ‘Get up and expose yourself to daylight in the morning, which will help regulate your body clock,’ says Wilson.
 ‘Getting outside and doing exercise will help, as it lifts our mood and contributes to us feeling physically tired.’

 3. Resist the urge to nap